tranquilit/WAPT-Documentation/source/wapt-usage/role-separation/index.rst

 .. hint::

-  The following description of roles differentiation is temporary as it will evolve in the near future
+  The following description of roles differentiation is temporary as it will evolve in the near future.

 .. figure:: role-separation-schematics.png
   :align: center
-  :alt: WAPT admins users roles differentiation
+  :alt: WAPT admin users roles differentiation

-  WAPT admins users roles differentiation
+  WAPT admin users roles differentiation

-There are three cases :
+There are three cases:

 ====================================================== =======================================================================================================
 Private key + certificate types                        Key usages